S0lth/UIT_manager/Doc/HowTo/README.md

     local     database_postgres_data
     ```
     Ensure that the volume `database_postgres_data` exists.

-## Running the Project
-Once you have configured the projects to start, click the **Run** button in the top-right corner of Rider/VS Studio.
-This will launch all selected projects simultaneously, each in its own console window.

 ## Applying Migrations
 To apply migrations to your PostgreSQL Docker container, run the following commands:
 ```bash